lunikon/lunikon.github.io/about/index.md

 ### What's this blog about?

 This blog is about...well...anything.
-I don't write about anything in particular and quite often I don't write at all.
-Chances are that many posts will deal with AirlineSim, good films I watched (usually I don't write about the bad ones), computer gaming and software development in general, occasional ramblings about the world we live in et cetera.
+I don't write about anything in particular, and quite often I don't write at all.

-It's likely that, if I come across an interesting link or article online, I will [tweet it](https://www.twitter.com/lunikon) instead of writing a lengthy blog post about it.